-The proposed action is located on Block 1735, Lot 26, on the west side of Walworth Street between Myrtle Avenue and Park Avenue.
+The proposed action is located on Block 1735, Lot 28, on the west side of Walworth Street between Myrtle Avenue and Park Avenue.
 (Map 1 & 2) The current Sanborn Insurance Map identifies the area as an "Auto Repair" facility.
-(Map 3) The lot is a standard lot measuring 25' by 100'.
-Although there are various cars, trucks, dumpsters and other mechanical equipment located on the property, no structures of any kind are located on Lot 26, which is bounded on the Walworth Street side by cyclone fencing.
-(Photo 1-4) To the north, Lot 26 is bounded by Lot 24, a 50' lot, and to the south by Lot 27, a standard 25' lot.
-To the west Lot 26 backs up on a vacant lot.
+(Map 3) The lot is a standard New York City lot measuring 25' by 100'.
+Although there are various cars, trucks, dumpsters and other equipment located on the property, no structures of any kind are located on Lot 28, which is bounded on the Walworth Street side by cyclone fencing.
+(Photo 1-4) To the north Lot 28 is bounded by Lot 27 and to the south by Lot 29, both of which are standard 25' lots.
+To the west Lot 28 backs up to a 1-story building.
 No trees or other significant vegetation occurs on the site.

-At the present time, 112 Walworth Street is identified as Lot 26, but in the 19th century it was identified as Lot 25.
+At the present time, 116 Walworth Street is identified as Lot 28, but in the 19th century it was identified as Lot 27.
 (See Appendix A).
 The area surrounding the property is characterized by a combination of residential buildings dating to the second half of the 19th century, interspersed with light manufacturing, commercial enterprises and off-street parking.
 (Photo 9 & 10)